A solid strategy is required to make the most of your tradeshow marketing efforts.

-And when it comes to SWAG, be sure to select giveaway items that stand out from the norm.
+And when it comes to SWAG, be sure to select giveaway items that stand out from the norm you might even find that you may be interested in printing your shirt design.
 Sure items like ink pens are a staple, but in addition to those, choose other items that attendees will actually want to keep for themselves, not just collect to give to their kids when they get home.
 Remember, even your giveaways are a reflection of your brand, so choose items that are both unique and desirable.
 If you are looking for items to give away you might be interesting to look somewhere like https://www.promotionchoice.com/categories/Outdoors-Fitness/Custom-Sunscreens/ to find what you may want to share with your potential customers.

 7) Develop an engagement plan.

 Your booth should be staffed with energetic and enthusiastic employees that connect with tradeshow attendees and are implementing the strategy you defined long before they arrived.
 Working on laptops or tablets, scanning emails on smartphones and sitting down in chairs is sure to send negative signals to a passerby.
 Your staff is there to work the booth, so that should be the primary focus.